liquidaty/zsvhub-cli/demos/covid_vaccine/README.md

 this option is used for statistics, `zsv` will calculate correlations for each column vs the weight column, and mwhen used for stratification reporting, `zsv` will generate weighted average column statistics with the given weight.

-Let's try it.
-If we're printing to console, we'll need to extend the `zsv pretty` default width as well with `--width`:
+Let's try it:
 ```
 desc+ --strat --weight population vaccine_data_global_with_population.csv

+#  Note if we're on the command line (and not in the playground), we can use `zsv pretty` with a wider `--width` option:
+#    desc+ --strat --weight population vaccine_data_global_with_population.csv | zsv pretty --width 2000

 # to save as xlsx:
-desc+ --strat mystrat.xlsx --weight population vaccine_data_global_with_population.csv
+desc+ --strat -o mystrat.xlsx --weight population vaccine_data_global_with_population.csv
 ```
 Now, our last table looks like: